Who can take our courses?

 Each of our courses is given for 4 1/2 ECTS credits, the way course credits are called in Europe.
 The number of ECTS are awarded on the basis of the amount of time involved in the teaching hours of a course and the amount of work students expect to put into preparing for tests and exams; these provisions are specified by legislation of the European Union.
 US universities tend to acknowledge 2/3 of ECTS credits, hence students coming from US universities should anticipate earning 3 US credits.
 However, in light of the quality of instructors in our courses and the fact that they have been designed to meet the standards of rigor of an equivalent 4-credit summer course in a top US university, US students may wish to request from their schools the award of 4 US credits.

-Upon completing a course students will be issued an official transcript by the Technological and Educational Institute of Kavala (TEI), an institution which is part of the national education system in Greece and fully accredited by the Greek Ministry of Education.
+Upon completing a course students will be issued an official transcript by Democritus University, an institution which is part of the national education system in Greece and fully accredited by the Greek Ministry of Education.
 The transcript will have the grade of the student as well as the number of credits obtained and it can be used for transferring the credits to the student’s home institution.
 Please bear in mind that U.S. colleges usually require obtaining a grade of C or higher in order to accept credits from a different institution.
 Colleges in other countries may have similar requirements.
 Depending on the student's major and the course one takes in a summer program, the credits can either count towards your major or, in most cases, can be applied toward other "general education requirements."

 Universities throughout the world have in place relatively uncomplicated measures to transfer credits.
 For those students interested in participating in our program, the first step should be to stop by the office of summer programs at your own institution.
 This is the best venue for getting information that will help you navigate through the process.
-Advisors in these offices will most likely ask you to present them with the syllabus of the course you are interested in taking (our syllabi will be posted in this page very soon).
+Advisors in these offices will most likely ask you to present them with the syllabus of the course you are interested in taking.
 The decision to accept a course may also involve in some cases the signature from someone in the department of your own major.
 If there is any way we can facilitate the entire process, please don't hesitate to contact us at: firstname.lastname@example.org.